tilburgsciencehub/website/content/building-blocks/configure-your-computer/automation-and-workflows/environment.md

 ---
 title: "Making Path Settings Permanent"
 description: "For our workflow to be command line driven, we need to be able to call software from the command line."
-keywords: "PATH, add, terminal, cli"
+keywords: "PATH, add, terminal, cli, bash"
 weight: 4
 date: 2020-11-11T22:02:51+05:30
 draft: false